nickeblewis/headforcode/content/courses/dandavis/week43/index.md

 # This weeks excercises

-This week we are going to start doing some new things alongside CodeAcademy and Farnborough Guide, here is a quick overview.
+This week we are going to start doing some new things alongside CodeAcademy and Farnborough Guide, please go through these lessons one by one.

+**Time to complete:** 1 week

-* I am going to show you how to "clone" this website to your laptop using Git and your own Github account
+* [Lesson 1](lesson1): Learn how to "clone" this website to your laptop using Git
-* I will show you how to create a "new branch" both on "your local" and on what we call the "origin", effectively the Github server and explain what that is all about
+* [Lesson 2](lesson2): Learn how to create a "new branch"
-* Using your new branch, I will give you a few easy excercises to complete
+* [Lesson 3](lesson3): Using your new branch complete some excercises
-* Show you how to commit the changes you have made and push them to the remote server
+* [Lesson 4](lesson4): Learn how to commit your changes and push them up
-* Show you how to create what we call a "pull request", code reviews and what that all means
+* [Lesson 5](lesson5): Learn how to create a "pull request" in order to have your code reviewed
-* Show you how we then merge a branch once it is finished back into the master branch
+* [Lesson 6](lesson6): Learn how I then merge your branch into the Master branch
-* This all then culminates in seeing your changes being deployed to the headforcode.netlify.com server
+* [Lesson 7](lesson7): Learn how this triggers changes to be deployed to the headforcode.netlify.com server
-* We will then summarise what you've learnt over the course of the week and how we shall continue to use these workflows for the next piece of work
+* [Summary](summary): We will then summarise what you've learnt over the course of the week and how we shall continue to use these workflows going forward

-* What units have we covered in doing all of this?
+## What units have we covered in doing all of this?

+* Object Oriented Software
+* Web Software

 ## CodeAcademy